 BAH and Travel Fraud

-I recently represented an NCO at a General Court-Martial who was accused of Larceny in violation of Article 121 of the Uniform Code of Military Justice (UCMJ) and making False Official Statements in violation of Article 107 UCMJ, related to alleged BAH fraud.
-Despite being wrongfully accused, my client was in a fight to save … Continued
+We represented an NCO at a General Court-Martial who was accused of Larceny in violation of Article 121 of the Uniform Code of Military Justice (UCMJ) and making False Official Statements in violation of Article 107 UCMJ, related to alleged BAH fraud.

 Questions About Military Drug Testing

 While preparing for a court-martial case at Fort Bragg I had the chance to speak with a Forensic Toxicologist who was one of my experts for the case.
 The Toxicologist works as a civilian for the military.
-He has spent years working with military drug testing facilities and is familiar with their internal processes as … Continued
+He has spent years working with military drug testing facilities and is familiar with their internal processes and the studies that evaluate military drug testing procedures.

 Will the Military Automatically Upgrade My Discharge?